This annual list of the best acai bowl franchises was posted on October 1, 2022.

 All items on the menu are made fresh to order.
 Even better, each location’s kitchen is designed to avoid cross contamination of common food allergens.
 Filler ingredients are also avoided (such as ice, frozen yogurt, or artificial preservatives) to give the purest taste possible to each item.
 There are always nine signature bowls on the menu, and usually a seasonal bowl as well.

-Founded by Roy and Tara Gilad in San Ramon, California in 2011 and franchising since 2014, the number of locations currently stands at 73 (down from the previously reported total of 77), of which five are company-owned and all are located in the US.
+Founded by Roy and Tara Gilad in San Ramon, California in 2011 and franchising since 2014, the number of locations currently stands at 76 (up from the previously reported total of 73), of which seven are company-owned and all are located in the US.
 The company website lists another five locations as “coming soon.”

 SoBol blends its acai on the daily and uses only fresh and frozen fruit, no ice, no powder, no syrup.
 The chain also makes its own granola every day from fresh ingredients along with cashews and almonds.
 A nut-free granola is also available, and each location maintains a separate prep station for catering to all allergens.
 Specialty toppings are also made from good-for-you ingredients, including all-natural nut butters, heart-healthy seeds, and fruit.